 Although research tells us that anywhere between 30% and 45% of women who begin birthing at home end up transferring to a hospital before the actual delivery, home birthing is generally a safe option as long as your baby and pregnancy are considered low-risk.
 However, if complications and the need for transferral arises, it can take longer to get the help you need.

 Midwives can also find themselves without the equipment or resources they need to ensure a safe delivery if the birth takes place at home.
 Particularly for first babies, there can be more risks attached to a home birth than to a hospital one.
 Although severe birthing complications are rare, they can have devastating and lifelong effects, so the choice should be made carefully.

 In the event of you or your baby sustaining an injury during a home birth, it can be difficult to determine liability: if medical professionals believe that the injuries could have been avoided in a hospital, it may be decided that the professionals are not responsible for the damage.
-Should you be affected by birthing complications or injuries, make sure to seek the advice of a legal professional who is practiced in cases of birth injury compensation in the UK.

 If the birth took place in another country, seek a legal specialist with knowledge of practices, procedures and case law for that specific country to ensure you are given the best possible advice and guidance.
 They will have the expertise to give you an idea of how a court may perceive your case, and will be committed to protecting your interests and those of your family.